Perception without Self-Matching in Conditional Tag Based Cooperation: Introduction

 \section{\bf Introduction}

 5pt

-One of the enduring questions in evolutionary biology, which dates back to Darwin~\citep{darwin1859origin}, is how can cooperative or altruistic behavior emerge in a competitive environment where the struggle for survival and natural selection would seem to favor self-interest?
-Since cooperation between individuals, from single celled organisms to human societies is widespread, an explanation for its evolution is needed.
-The evolution of cooperation has been an active area of research since Hamilton proposed a mechanism of kin selection to explain it in the 1960's~\citep{hamilton1964genetical}.
-With the advent of evolutionary game theory~\citep{maynard-smith1974evolutionarygames}, the subject has lent itself to mathematical analysis using some version of the prisoner's dilemma game.
-One version of this game involves interacting individuals or agents choosing one of two strategies: cooperate by offering a benefit to the other player at some cost to itself, or defect by offering nothing.
-An agent who defects will always receive a higher payoff than one who cooperates, but a group of cooperators is better off than a group of defectors.
+One of the fascinating questions in evolutionary biology, which dates back to Darwin~\citep{darwin1859origin}, is how cooperation can emerge in a competitive environment where the struggle for survival and natural selection would seem to favour selfish behaviour.
+Since cooperation between individuals is widespread in nature~\citep{smith1997major}, from micro-organisms which exhibit complex social behavior~\citep{west2006social,crespi2001evolution} to social animals which form cooperative groups~\citep{clutton2000individual,sharp2005learned}, an explanation for its emergences is needed.
+Among many theoretical approaches to this problem, evolutionary game theory~\citep{maynard-smith1974evolutionarygames}, in particular the prisoner's dilemma game, has proved to be fertile ground for research.
+One version of this game involves interacting individuals choosing one of two strategies: cooperate by donating a benefit to the other player at some cost to itself, or defect by offering nothing.
+An individual who defects will gain a fitness advantage compared to one who cooperates, but a group of cooperators who benefit from mutual cooperation is better off than a group of defectors who gain nothing.

-Early work to resolve this dilemma considered the effect of repeated interactions on cooperation~\citep{trivers1971evolution,axelrod1981evolution,molander1985optimal,nowak1993strategy}.
-In such situations agents can adopt strategies that are contingent on the outcome of previous interactions, making it possible for various forms of cooperation based on reciprocity to evolve.
-However, although such generally cooperative strategies can be evolutionarily stable, they have difficulty gaining a foothold in an environment of defectors and some are not stable if individuals make mistakes~\citep{molander1985optimal,nowak1993strategy}.
-An alternative mechanism for maintaining cooperation is viscosity or spatial structure~\citep{nowak1992evolutionary,nowak1994more,szabo1998evolutionary,schweitzer2002evolution,langer2008spatial}, whereby agents preferentially interact with a few neighboring agents.
-In this case cooperative behavior can survive and even grow provided initial clusters of cooperating agents can form and the cost of cooperating is sufficiently low~\citep{langer2008spatial}.